ubitech/subsol-docs/docs/d_knbase.rst

 **1.Categories**

+- Initially the user must login with private account privileges.

 .. image:: assets/subsol_c_1.png

-- Step 2
+- Click on "Edit".

 .. image:: assets/subsol_c_2.png

-- Step 3
+- The desired Knowledge base category are at left menu.

 .. image:: assets/subsol_c_3.png

 **Add Content**

-- Step 1
+- Click on desired menu-item (in this case Application Tools).

 .. image:: assets/subsol_ac_1.png

-- Step 2
+- Click on "CREATE NEW" button.

 .. image:: assets/subsol_ac_2.png

-- Step 3
+- Provide your info and click on "Save" button.

 .. image:: assets/subsol_ac_3.png

-- Step 4
+- A pop-up message confirms that you have successfully create your new entry.

 .. image:: assets/subsol_ac_4.png

 **Modify Content**

-- Step 1
+- Click on "Modify" pencil-item.

 .. image:: assets/subsol_mc_1.png

-- Step 2
+- Provide your changes and click on "Save" button.

 .. image:: assets/subsol_mc_2.png

-- Step 3
+- A pop-up message confirms that you have successfully create your new entry.

 .. image:: assets/subsol_mc_3.png

 **2.Applicable Tools**

-**2.1.
+*2.1.
 Licence Type*

-- Add Licence Type

- - Step 1
+- Click on "Licence Type" menu-item

 .. image:: assets/subsol_lt_1.png

-- Step 2
+- Click on "CREATE NEW" button.

 .. image:: assets/subsol_lt_2.png

-- Step 3
+- Provide licence type info and click on "Save" button.

 .. image:: assets/subsol_lt_3.png

-- Step 4
+- A pop-up message confirms that you have successfully create your new licence type.

 .. image:: assets/subsol_lt_4.png

 - Edit Licence Type

-- Step 1
+- Click on "Modify" pencil-item.

 .. image:: assets/subsol_lt_5.png

-- Step 2
+- Provide your changes and click on "Save" button.

 .. image:: assets/subsol_lt_6.png

-- Step 3
+- A pop-up message confirms that you have successfully update your licence type.

 .. image:: assets/subsol_lt_7.png

-*2.2 Technology Read*
+*2.2 Technology Readiness*

-- Add Technology Read
+- Add Technology Readiness

-- Step 1
+- Click on "Technology Readiness" menu-item.

 .. image:: assets/subsol_ar_1.png

-- Step 2
+- Click on "Create New" button.

 .. image:: assets/subsol_ar_2.png

-- Step 3
+- Provide your credentials and click on "Save" button.

 .. image:: assets/subsol_ar_3.png

-- Step 4
+- A pop-up message confirms that you have successfully create a new Technology Readiness entry.

 .. image:: assets/subsol_ar_4.png

-- Edit Technology Read
+- Edit Technology Readiness

-- Step 1
+- Click on "Modify" pencil-item.

 .. image:: assets/subsol_ar_5.png

-- Step 2
+- Provide your changes and click on "Save" button.

 .. image:: assets/subsol_ar_6.png

-- Step 3
+- A pop-up message confirms that you have successfully update your Technology Readiness entry. .

 .. image:: assets/subsol_ar_7.png